Plumbing Pipe Replacement in Colma, CA

 Gray polybutylene supply pipe from the 1980s–90s becomes brittle and fails at the fittings without warning.
 Any run of it is a candidate for planned replacement before it lets go.

-How much does pipe replacement cost in Colma, CA?
+What does pipe replacement cost in Colma, CA?

-Pipe replacement in Colma is priced from $349, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+The Colma price for pipe replacement runs from $349: flat-rate, quoted in writing up front, never an hourly meter or a surprise add-on.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing pipe replacement cost in Colma?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

 Our pipe replacement carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the pipe replacement we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote pipe replacement on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate pipe replacement quote is written and good for 30 days.

-Areas we serve for pipe replacement
+Neighborhoods & cities we serve for pipe replacement

 We provide pipe replacement throughout Colma, CA and the surrounding San Mateo County area.
 Serving Edgemar and surrounding neighborhoods.